 Footnotes

-1. Numbers have been rounded to the nearest 10.
+Numbers have been rounded to the nearest 10.
 Percentages rounded to the nearest whole number.
+Figures in some tables may be suppressed, denoted by a 'c'.
 Historical data may differ from older publications which is mainly due to amendments made by local authorities after the previous publication.
 However, users looking for a longer time series may wish to check for the equivalent table in earlier releases of this publication.

-3. Data was collected for the first time in 2023, and in some cases may be an undercount of the full cohort, particularly for the older care leavers.
-We suspect the number of 24-year-olds could be undercounted by up to 3% and 25-year-olds could be undercounted by up to 10% (when comparing to the number of 20- and 21-year-old care leavers reported in 2019).
+Data was collected for the first time in 2023, and in some cases may be an undercount of the full cohort, particularly for the older care leavers.
+In 2023, we suspect the number of 24-year-olds could be undercounted by up to 3% and 25-year-olds could be undercounted by up to 10% (when comparing to the number of 20- and 21-year-old care leavers reported in 2019).

 22-25 year old care leavers in contact with the responsible authority - LA